jocallaghan/Maze_generator/README.md

 Load a binary file that represents a maze.

 ###### --pd
+Solve maze using a depth first search strategy.
+Won't affect binary output, will change color of paths in SVG output.

+###### --pb
-Solve maze using a depth-first search strategy.
+Solve maze using a breadth first search strategy.
 Won't affect binary output, will change color of paths in SVG output.

 ###### --sb binary_file